-Students with a disability are encouraged to seek assistance with Student Services.
+Students with a disability are encouraged to seek assistance with the Associate Vice President of Student Life.
 Special accommodation services are available for students with disabilities on a case-by-case basis and provided that documentation from a properly licensed clinician supports the accommodation.
 Students eligible under the Americans with Disabilities Act (1990) and/or Section 504 of the Rehabilitation Act (1973), whose disability interferes with a major life activity, are urged to self-identify so that the process for receiving assistance can begin as soon as possible.